 Solving Problems with the Three C’s

 Concentration, creativity, and confidence are psychological attributes that are important for just about everything, but they’re vital for solving problems.
 How do we enhance them?
 All three of them are linked, but confidence is the least important of the three because it’s truly derived from the other two.

 As your concentration ability increases, and if your creativity gets stronger, then you’ll naturally become more confident.

 To master concentration, you must set aside a quiet time and place for your work.
-You need to relax.
-You need to develop good work habits, and you need to find problems to concentrate on that are interesting to you, approachable by you, and addictive.
+You need to relax, to develop good work habits, and you need to find problems to concentrate on that are interesting to you, approachable by you, and addictive.
 Pretty much, that will do the trick.
-In order to build up your concentration, you want to build up from level 1, which is a minute or so of concentration, at least to level 3, getting up to an hour.
+To build up your concentration, you want to build up from level one, which is a minute or so of concentration, at least to level three, getting up to an hour.

 Solving Problems with Confidence and Creativity

-Concentration leads to confidence, which frees you to explore, which facilitates investigation and creativity.
+Concentration leads to confidence, which frees you to explore and facilitates investigation and creativity.

 Then, occasionally, deliberately break your routine.
 If you like to work in the morning, work late at night.
 If you like quiet, go to a noisy café.
 If you like to work in a restaurant, go sit in a library, etc.

 You should also, as a strategy, specifically think about peripheral vision.
 The peripheral vision strategy is to realize that many problems cannot be solved with direct focus.
 It’s just like your eyes.
 Your fovea has very good focus, but it has less sensitivity than the perimeter of your eyes, the periphery of your vision.Peripheral vision strategy—many problems cannot be solved with direct focus.
 Click To Tweet